 - Elaine Mead, Chief Executive, NHS Highlands

-Over the course of the day there will be 10 workshops to choose from, with topical and practical examples and experiences shared by speakers from a broad spectrum including NHS trusts, national specialists and industry lean experts.
-This will include, amongst others, sessions on:
+Over the course of the day there were 10 workshops to choose from, with topical and practical examples and experiences shared by speakers from a broad spectrum including NHS trusts, national specialists and industry lean experts.
+These included, amongst others, sessions on:

 - NHS Improvement’s new lean cohort

 - Learning from industry